 Long-Term Economic Changes

 We don’t know what these will be yet.
 We know that many small and medium businesses will be lost forever.
-We know that people close to retirement age may have lost all their savings, due to the drop in the stock market.
+We know that people close to retirement age may have tried to buy Apple shares UK and lost all their savings, due to the drop in the stock market.
 We know that some industries have been severely disrupted and may not go back to normal.

 It’s unlikely that things will bounce back when the country re-opens.
 It will take months, possibly years, to figure out what all the effects have actually been.
 We’re talking homelessness, joblessness, food insecurity, and more.
 The lower-income groups are and will continue to be most impacted by this.